The Hardest A Levels: Can a Tutor Help?

 1. Further maths

 A-level maths is hard enough, but further maths takes the demands of the subject to a whole new level.
-It introduces ideas like complex numbers, matrices, and differential equations.
+It introduces topics like complex numbers, matrices, and differential equations.
 Students study advanced calculus, sequences and series, and other components of pure mathematics.
-The workload is intense, with students essentially covering two A-levels' worth of content.
-Success requires genuine mathematical intuition and excellent exam skills.
-Even students who were very successful in GCSE maths feel the pressure.
+The workload is intense, with students essentially covering two A levels' worth of content.
+To be successful in A-level further maths, you must be highly skilled with numbers and possess excellent exam technique.
+Even students who were very successful in GCSE maths feel the step up in difficulty.

 2. Physics

-Parents often tell us their child was doing well in GCSE physics, but the A-level version feels like a completely different subject.
+Parents often tell us that their teen did well in GCSE physics, but the A-level version feels like a completely different subject.
 The practicals create an additional layer of difficulty, requiring students to understand complex theoretical concepts and apply them in hands-on experiments.

 3. Chemistry

-Many parents are surprised when their child struggles with A-level chemistry, especially if they found GCSE manageable.
-However, this subject demands both extensive memorisation and sophisticated application skills.
-Organic chemistry needs students to picture complex 3D molecular structures.
-They must also predict reaction mechanisms, skills which don’t come naturally to most teenagers.
+Many parents are surprised when their teen struggles with A-level chemistry, especially if they found GCSE manageable.
+However, this subject demands extensive memorisation and sophisticated application skills.
+Organic chemistry, for example, requires students to picture complex 3D molecular structures.
+Students also have to predict reaction mechanisms - skills which don’t come naturally to most teenagers.

 A-level chemistry can feel like learning three subjects.
 Physical chemistry has a mathematical dimension.
 Organic chemistry requires pattern recognition.
-Inorganic chemistry has many facts.
+Inorganic chemistry is full of facts and processes to memorise.
+In addition to all of this, students must apply their knowledge to unfamiliar contexts.
 This combination can be overwhelming, particularly when exam questions require synthesising knowledge from all three areas.

 4. Modern foreign languages

-A-level modern foreign languages require far more than just vocabulary and grammar knowledge.
-Students need to engage with complex literature, understand cultural nuances, and express sophisticated ideas both in writing and speaking.
+A-level modern foreign languages require far more than just knowledge of grammar and vocabulary.
+Students need to engage with literature, understand the nuances of the language, and express sophisticated ideas about social and political issues with fluency.

-We often help students who feel confident having casual conversations.
-However, they feel lost when analysing 19th-century poetry or discussing complex social issues in their target language.
+Students might feel confident having casual conversations about their hobbies or daily routines.
+However, they feel lost when analysing 19th-century poetry or having an intellectual discussion about social inequality in their target language.
 The cultural knowledge component often catches students off guard because they need a deep understanding of the societies they're studying, not just the linguistic skills to talk about them.

 5. History